-Focused on students for Grade 6 – 9, the competition will have two rounds:
+Focused on students for Grade 6 – 9, the competition will have three rounds:

 The world is ever changing and growing more complex.
 To be able to thrive in such an environment requires one to have strong problem-solving skills.
 Problem solving is the process that involves exploring and navigating the world.
 It requires you to ask questions, make discoveries, and test those discoveries in the search for new understanding.
 A solution is as good as it is communicated.
 A lot of great ideas do not come off the drawing board and fail to be appreciated.
 With that in mind, here are the 10 facets of problem solving in which you should seek to excel: